nnnsyyy/ADA_Project/README.md

   - Model modifying: Modularize the codes(e.g. packing functions) which achieve general result.
   - Visualization realisation: Display the event analysis on map.
-  - Verification and validation: Make sure the method can be used in the other time periods after modifying.
+  - Verification and validation: Make sure methods can be used in all cases after modifying.

 5. Conclusion(1-2 weeks):